Your guide to voting in the 2018 General Election.

-Anyone registered can vote in the 2016 General Election.
-You do not have to prove your party in the General Election.
+Anyone registered can vote in the 2018 General Election.

 In order to cast your vote you must be: